cristinaruiz21/EmployeeTracker/README.md

 # EmployeeTracker
 # Description:

     This program allows a company to view and manage its departments, roles, and employees.
+This will aid in planning and organizing business's employee structure.

 # Table of Contents:
 *[Installation](#installation)